Customer service: 910 020 252 4dmedica@4dmedica.com

 • Perform an evaluation of gastric emptying.

 The fluoroscopy procedure is a safe, non-invasive and highly effective technique for observing the body in motion.
 By combining X-rays and contrast media, medical professionals can obtain clear and accurate images that facilitate diagnosis and clinical decision making.
+If you are looking for a fluoroscope for your clinic or hospital and need more information, we help you to choose the medical equipment according to your needs.
+Contact us and we will answer all your questions.

 Contact 4D Médica